King Kong (comics): The King Kong Show

 A mini-story (called "Kong Joins the Circus") which was based on the King Kong from The King Kong Show was published in the one-shot comic America's Best TV Comics by Marvel Comics in 1967.

-In Japan, the cartoon version of King Kong appeared in a comic strip in issue No. 34 of the Japanese magazine Shonen Magazine.
+In Japan, the cartoon version of King Kong appeared in a comic strip in issue #34 of the Japanese magazine Shonen Magazine.
 In this issue, published in 1967, Kong battles a living version of the Statue of Liberty brought about by Dr. Who.
 This strip was based on the American cartoon series which was animated in Japan by Toei Animation.
 Shonen Magazine would publish numerous strips based on the 1960s King Kong cartoon throughout the show's run in that country, featuring adaptations of various episodes, but also original stories.
 Hikari No Kuni Comics from Japan had comic magazines based on the series as well.

-1960s/1970s Mexican King Kong comics
+Mexican King Kong comics

+The first comic series from Mexico that featured the character was a serial that was in the "Pepin" series by Editorial Juventud.
+The strip ran from #118 (May 26 1938) to #136 (July 28 1938).
+The heroes in the strip battle the evil Queen Zanya who plans on sacrificing the beautiful Luna to King Kong.

 From 1965 to 1969 a Mexican comic company called Editorial Orizaba published a series based on King Kong.
 The series was published with fully painted color covers, but with sepia and white interior artwork.
 A new issue was published every Wednesday and the series would run 185 issues.
 In 1972 the series was reprinted (only 118 issues) by a company called Ediciones Joma.

 In 1980 the series was reprinted yet again by a company called Ediciones Mexico.
 For these reprints the series was renamed The Gorilla (El Gorilla) for the first 15 issues before being renamed to The Gorilla of the Jungle (El Gorilla del la Selva) when a company called Nama took over publishing.
 The series ran to issue #131.

 The next King Kong comic from Latin America was King Kong in the Microcosmos.
 The publisher of the series was Editorial America.
 It was published in 1979 and lasted roughly 35 issues.
 This comic was about a group of aliens who live in the Microcosmos that are facing a war on their planet.
 Searching for a warrior to help them in this war, they find a gorilla being chased by a group of hunters in the macro-world.
 They take the gorilla and some of the hunters to their planet.
 After reducing the gorilla and the others to enter their micro-world, they reversed the effects making the gorilla (now called King Kong) gigantic.
 Kong would help them win the war.